-The Two Most Common Party-Planning Mistakes and How to Avoid Them
+The 2 Most Common Party-Planning Mistakes & How to Avoid Them

 Whether you are planning a wedding reception, corporate event, Christmas or birthday party, avoiding these two mistakes can be the difference between being the event of the year and being forgotten by Monday.

 Parties are experiences.
 Their value is in the memories created.

 A great party is a memorable party, and good planning will have people talking about the event for years to come.
 The details that make a party stand out depend on many factors, but there are two things that dull parties have in common: poor budget allocation and prolonged sitting.

 I have worked in hospitality for over ten years.
 I have witnessed a ton of events of every type and have noticed that these two mistakes consistently have guests leaving early.
 I’ve overheard guests on many occasions discussing how they are tired and want to go to bed, or planning among a smaller group to duck out and meet at a pub.
 Here is how to avoid these two major mistakes.